bktsim/bktsim/README.md

 * At Kai Shing Management Services Limited, I worked on eliminating manual workflows for building operations and improving tenant experience by creating dashboards, mini-features and data pipelines to expose more usable data for business analytics & logistics operations with Java, Python, Spring Boot & SQL.
 * In my academic terms at UBC, I worked as a UTA for computer science courses.
 Aligning with my interests in computer systems, I was previously a TA for CPSC 213 & CPSC 121, both of which are courses covering low-level concepts such as computer systems, digital circuits, discrete mathematics & proofs.
 I'm slated to TA for CPSC 313 for the coming term (2023W2).

-In my free time, I like to play the guitar, look at keyboards I can't afford, learn Japanese (i.e. watch VTubers: the main reason why I'm learning computer vision & computer graphics) and play video games - especially FPS and Rhythm games (maimai).
+In my free time, I like to play the guitar, look at keyboards I can't afford, learn Japanese (i.e. watch VTubers) and play video games - especially FPS and Rhythm games (maimai).
 I also like to apply the knowledge I've learned in classes to my interests, so I occasionally do game development and work on mini projects/tooling on the side.

 I'm currently looking for cool projects that are related to my interests, internships and full-time roles.
 I can speak English, Cantonese, Mandarin and Japanese, so any role that requires the use of more than one language would be a nice plus.